SEP Plan FAQs - Contributions

 What are the consequences to employees if I make excess contributions?

 Excess contributions are included in employees' gross income.
 Employees who withdraw the excess contribution (plus earnings) before the due date for their federal return, including extensions, will avoid the 6% excise tax imposed on excess SEP contributions in an IRA.
 Excess contributions left in the employee’s SEP-IRA after that time will be subject to the 6% tax on the employees’ IRAs, and the employer may be subject to a 10% excise tax on the excess nondeductible contributions.
+If you’ve contributed too much to your employees’ SEP-IRA, find out how you can correct this mistake.

 If my SEP plan fails to meet the SEP requirements, are the tax benefits for me and my employees lost?